-The code uses PostgreSQL, so you'll need to have that set up on your machine.
-And you'll need Node (versions 10.x, 12.x, or 14.x should work) and Yarn (version 1.22 is preferable; the 2.0 version doesn't work as I write this) to help set up the Node packages.
+- The code uses Ruby version 3.1.
+I recommend installing a Ruby version manager such as RVM,11 rbenv,12 or chruby.13 - The code uses PostgreSQL,14 so you'll need to have that set up on your machine.
+And to help set up the Node.js packages, you'll need Node.js (versions 12.x, 14.x, or 16.x should work)15 and Yarn (version 1.22 is preferable; the 2.0 version doesn't currently work).16

 A number of the tools used in this book are still in active development as I write this.
-Here's the combination of the most important versions that back the code in this book:
+Here's the combination of the most important versions of tools that back the code in this book-please note that there might be some slight variation as the book moves forward because some tools updated point releases even during late revisions: